BlueWallet/Website/_posts/2021-04-20-high-fees-and-transactions-pending-what-to-do.md

 Not using the block space is probably the best alternative when it comes to fees, and that's what Lightning is about.
 You can use our Lightning service with zero configuration.
 Or you can use your own node, [mynodebtc](http://mynodebtc.com/) makes this super simple, and soon the service will be available on [umbrel](https://getumbrel.com/) as well.

-There's other more advanced techniques like utxo consolidation strategies, but the ones mentioned should give you the best experience in terms of fees and confirmation times possible at the moment with bitcoin.
-In essence, you can try to switch to Lightning whenever it is possible, or optimize your usage of the block space.
+There's more advanced techniques like utxo consolidation strategies, but the ones mentioned should give you the best experience in terms of fees and confirmation times possible at the moment with a bitcoin wallet.
+In essence, you can try to switch to Lightning whenever it is possible, or optimize your usage of the block space, for both yours and others convenience.

-This is why it was important to prepare for that in advance.
+This is why it was important to prepare for this scenario in advance, and I'm happy that we did so, there's a lot of work and optimization done in the past couple of years that I believe put BlueWallet in the state of the art in the ecosystem when it comes to fees and transaction optimization for the user.
+From the top notch fee estimation to the batch experience, to the ability to just cancel a transaction that it is taking too long.

+1 sat/b transaction fees are gone (at least for awhile) and there's now a fee market that we need to optimize for. \
+\
+Keep building!